donapieppo/wikidata_local_reconciliator/README.md

-# wikidata database reconciliation
+# Wikidata Local Reconciliation

-From a wikidata database dump prepare for reconciliation
+From a wikidata database dump build a sqlite3 db useful for humans reconciliation.

+From the wikidata dump we take all names and aliases of humans(Q5) with all occupations, birth and death dates and some "references number" in order to query a wikidata id given a name.

 ## Start